 The management accounting control system play a vital role in the organizational performance.
 The performance of organization improves in different way that is when management accountant provide the effective information it ultimately affect the decision process.so it is clear that if there is need to understand the decision making process than first to understand the management accounting.
 In order to compete in the competitive environment companies becomes customer oriented.
 The customer always demands the high quality of service, reliability, delivery and innovation in new products.
 Management accounting control system highly influences the business environment.
 The role of management accounting control system providing the information to accountant and control managers for planning, controlling and measuring the performance in the organizations.
 The important changes in the environment are highly influences by management accounting control system.
 Without effective management accounting control system no organization can be flourishing.
-Now there is a need of every organization in Pakistan to adopt new techniques are not enough to competing the environment because there is need to change the organizational environment and it is ultimately enhance the organizational performance.
+Now there is a need of every organization in Pakistan to adopt new techniques in management accounting control system to compete in competitive environment.
+The traditional techniques are not enough to competing the environment because there is need to change the organizational environment and it is ultimately enhance the organizational performance.
 So it is clear that there is a positive relationship between management accounting control system with organizational performance.

 Management accounting control system is basically conditional base studies.
 Researchers tried to explore the nature of management accounting control system.
 The conditional studies basically give view about the management accounting control system and the impact of effective management accounting control on organizational environment.
-This paper explores the objective and important factors of management accounting control system play very important role in development of organizational performance
+This paper explores the objective and important factors of management accounting control system and their impact on meaning of relating variables.
+The management accounting control system play very important role in development of organizational performance